cloudflare/redoctober/README.md

 Red October can encrypt an SSH private key with a restriction that the key can be used to sign messages, but that it should not be returned as the result of a decrypt call.
-The ro client can use this feature to authenticate a user to a remote SSH server without ever handling the unencrypted private key directly.
+The ro client can use this feature to mimic an ssh-agent server which authenticates a user to a remote SSH server without ever handling the unencrypted private key directly.

 Generate an ssh key without passphrase: